RouterTech Firmware (v2.92) Frequently Asked Questions (FAQ)

 Q. How do I perform a firmware upgrade manually, using ftp?

 A. You should only try this when all else has failed (i.e., you have a "bricked" router, and all other recommended methods of de-bricking it have failed miserably).
 You can perform an ftp upgrade with a command-line ftp client (not a GUI client).
 You have to connect to the router's bootloader ftp server.
 This requires the same process as you use to connect via the pctool (which is just a fancy interface to the ftp service).
-Connect to the bootloader's ftp server by running "ftp 192.168.1.1" with the few seconds window after turning on the router.
+Connect to the bootloader's ftp server by running "ftp 192.168.1.1" (or whatever IP address you can access the bootloader at) with the few seconds window after turning on the router.
 The username and password are both "adam2".
 If you manage to connect successfully, then run the following commands:

 bi